Stellar performance and amazing tech support

 Using SingleStore

-We have no one in-house who needs to support SingleStore.
-We chose SingleStore because they do such a great job of removing the need for us to support the database cluster.
+We have no one in-house whose job it is to support SingleStore.
+We chose SingleStore's hosted environment because they do such a great job of removing the need for us to support the database environment.
+This frees us up to focus on managing our application code and database schema, as well as product development.

 Evaluating SingleStore and Competitors